NordoniaBands/nordonia-band-site/content/programs/marching-band/_index.md

 - Local outreach performances
 - Supporting school spirit at athletic events

+{{< figure src="/images/programs/marching-band/parade-performance.jpg" title="The Nordonia High School Marching Band at the annual Memorial Day Parade" >}}

+## Participation
+The marching band is open to all students in grades 9-12 with prior instrumental music experience.
+Guard positions are available to students with or without prior musical experience.

 ## Join the Band
 Interested in becoming part of our award-winning program?
 Contact our directors for information about:
 - Summer band camp